 This beach is further out of town... you can get to it by driving a bit and or biking over a bike path (the bike path is rather short though, so you mostly bike on quiet roads).
 It is another stunningly beautiful beach that is less crowded and has sand cliffs which are truly stunning.
 When you stare out at the ocean on this beach, you are staring across at Europe or Africa, because there is nothing but water in between.
 The cliffs are well worth a visit, and, if you have ever wanted to sun bath on a secluded beach, the undeveloped, undisturbed beaches go on for miles and miles.

 Getting to the Beach

 The Provincetown Shuttle operates from late May to early October and provides regular service to Herring Cove Beach starting at 9am daily.
 The last shuttle leaves the beach one-half hour after sunset daily.
-Click here.
+For Map and Fares click here.

 Beach entrance fees are collected during the high season when lifeguards are on duty.

 Bike rentals for various time periods are available in Provincetown.
-Provincetown Bikes offers a variety bikes to suit your needs.
+There are several purveyors.
+We love Ptown Bikes; they offer a variety bikes to suit your needs.